bluesmasterelf/hoganSubmission/README.md

 1) clone repo

+2) cd into the repository folder

-2) If you open a separate command prompt or terminal, activate the environment by running source env/bin/activate (Linux/macOS) or env\scripts\activate (Windows).
+3) If you open a separate command prompt or terminal, activate the environment by running source env/bin/activate (Linux/macOS) or env\scripts\activate (Windows).
 You know the environment is activated when the command prompt shows (env) at the beginning.
 Note: application was developed and tested in Windows 10 Pro Environment.

-3) execute python manage.py migrate
+4) execute python manage.py migrate

-4) execute python manage.py runserver
+5) execute python manage.py runserver

-5) In Google Chrome, navigate to localhost:8000
+6) In Google Chrome, navigate to localhost:8000

 Notes: